Film and Television Institute of India

 The Film and Television Institute of India (FTII) is a film institute under the Ministry of Information and Broadcasting of the Government of India and aided by the Central Government of India.
 It is situated on the premises of the erstwhile Prabhat Film Company in Pune.
 It was established in 1960 and its alumni includes technicians, actors and directors in the film and television industry.

 FTII is a member of the International Liaison Centre of Schools of Cinema and Television (CILECT), an organisation of the world's leading schools of film and television.

-The centre will set up a new institute in Arunachal Pradesh as part of an initiative to tap the potential of the North Eastern region, Union Minister of State (Independent Charge) for Development of North Eastern Region, Dr. Jitendra Singh has informed.
+The centre will set up a new institute in Arunachal Pradesh as part of an initiative to tap the potential of the North-Eastern region, informed by Jitendra Singh Rana, former Union Minister of State for Development of North Eastern Region.

 FTI also sponsors a film award show named Global Indie Film Awards/Festival or GIFA.

 History

-The institute was established in 1960 and started its courses in 1961.
+The institute was established as the Film Institute of India in Pune in 1960 by the Ministry of Information and Broadcasting on the recommendation of the Film Enquiry Committee.
+The committee, headed by SK Patil, a cabinet minister in the central government, and comprising prominent film industry figures like BN Sircar and V. Shantaram, recommended the creation of a film school.
+Courses began in 1961 on the premises of the erstwhile Prabhat Film Company in Pune.Film director, screenwriter, and actor Gajanan Jagirdar served as the first director (then principal) of the institute from 1961 to 1962.
+In 1967, the institute launched its first film appreciation course, a one-month residential program with Satish Bahadur as course director and Marie Seton as the main instructor.
+In 1971, the institute was renamed the 'Film and Television Institute of India' (FTII) with the addition of in-service training programs for Doordarshan, India's public service broadcaster.
 The Television Training wing, which was earlier functioning in New Delhi, shifted to Pune in 1974.
 Thereafter, the institute became fully aided by the Ministry of Information and Broadcasting.
 In July 2011, Information and Broadcasting Minister Ambika Soni said that a bill in Parliament to develop the FTII into a 'Centre of Excellence' would be introduced.
 This would enable the institute to enjoy the academic status and privileges of a university.

 In February 2015, Gajendra Chauhan was appointed as the chairman of the institute, which sparked protests by students at the institute.

 On 18 August 2015, police — in a night-time crackdown — arrested striking students who confined FTII director Prashant Pathrabe and other staffers in his office for eight hours.
 The director claimed that students harassed and mentally tortured him.
 The students were released on bail.
 A video showing students surrounding the director and shouting was released by the management.
-In response the students released an undated video of cops manhandling students and breaking glass in the director's office, The striking students vehemently condemned the act by the Pune police to come and arrest students past midnight.
+In response, the students released an undated video of cops manhandling students and breaking glass in the director's office.
+The striking students vehemently condemned the act by the Pune police to come and arrest students past midnight.